StephRicardo/steph-repl-game-escape/README.md

 ### Description

 I recently completed my first week at Wyncode Academy.
 During my first weekend, I created a horror game, Escape.
 There are two possible ways of winning.
 Have fun and enjoy!
-The goal is to stay alive!Try it out.
+The goal is to stay alive!
+Try it out.

 ### Installation